dotkernel/dot-controller/docs/book/v3/events.md

 }
 ```

-The `attach` method is from the `ListenerAggregateInterface` which `ControllerEventListenerTrait` already is overriding it so can be used in a global way
+The `attach` method is from the `ListenerAggregateInterface` which `ControllerEventListenerTrait`
+already is overriding it so can be used in a global way with `onBeforeDispatch` and `onAfterDispatch`
-with `onBeforeDispatch` and `onAfterDispatch` methods, but we can make our custom event and bind it to our method. <br>
+methods, but we can make our custom event and bind it to our method.

 In this case we create attach an event called `user.profile.update` and bind it to the `userProfileUpdated`  method.

 Next we need to register the event